SolentAirWatch/demoDay/README.md

 # data_server

- Server used for sensor demonstrations moved to /demo folder
+ Javascript based server used for sensor demonstrations moved to /demo folder